juldebar/R_Metadata/README.md

 - For Postgres workflow, you have to specify how to use the additional applications:
   - set the credentials of your Postgres server,
   - set the credentials of your Geoserver which will be used to publish make datasets available with WMS / WMFS access protocols.
+  - Execute the [main script of the workflow](https://github.com/juldebar/R_Metadata/blob/master/metadata_workflow_Postgres_Postgis/workflow_main_Postgres.R) and read logs to check that third applications (eg Postgres, Geonetwork, Geoserver) are accessible from R.

 ## (Des)activatation of the different steps